The only real battle in life is between hanging on and letting go. ~ Shannon L Alder

 Remember you won’t stay stuck forever.

-It’s very rare that we see our whole career path laid out in front of us in all its amazing glory.
+It’s very rare that we see our whole career path laid out before us.
 More often than not, we’re lucky if we can see the next step, with the occasional glimpse of what lies ahead.